 CPS understands that whenever students transition to a new school, additional support is needed to help them adjust.
-To address the social and emotional needs of students affected by this transition, please see Attachment B, which outlines a detailed social and emotional learning support plan.
+To address the social and emotional needs of students affected by this transition, CPS has developed a detailed social and emotional learning support plan (please see Appendix B).

 Additionally, CPS believes cultural integration of school communities is important for a successful, smooth transition.
-To support this, please see Attachment C, which outlines a detailed cultural integration plan.
+To support this, CPS has developed a detailed cultural integration plan (please see Appendix C).